Or condensed soup of any kind.

 - Whisk the egg white, cornstarch, sesame oil, and cayenne pepper in a mixing bowl.
 Season with 1/2 tsp salt and 1/4 tsp pepper.
 Add the pork and toss to coat.
 Set aside.

 - In another bowl, drain the juice from the mandarins and add the broth, vinegar, soy sauce, ginger, garlic, and chili sauce.
-Stir well until.
+Stir well until everything is mixed.

 - Heat vegetable oil in a large skillet or wok at medium high.
 When the oil is hot, toss in the pork and stir fry until pork is cooked through and is nice and brown and crispy.
 Reduce heat if the pan becomes too hot.